liaolc/csci3369F25-pset6/pset6-prog-code-release/EconCS Pset6 Programming Writeup copy.md

 Command template: `python auction.py --perms 10 --iters 200 Truthful,4 abxybb,1`

 Over 500 iterations, seed = 2, default settings, 4 truthful + 1 balanced bidder
-Mean for truthful bidders: \$370.690, std: \$20.700
+Mean for truthful bidders: \$382.690, std: \$20.700
-Mean for balanced bidder: \$465.08
+Mean for balanced bidder: \$552.31

 Over 500 iterations, seed = 2, default settings, 1 truthful + 4 balanced bidders
-Mean for truthful bidder: \$651.77
+Mean for truthful bidder: \$683.47 (daily)
-Mean for balanced bidders: \$566.2625, std: \$17.622
+Mean for balanced bidders: \$660.095, std: \$20.645

 These runs suggest a balanced bidder dominates truthful play in a population of naive agents, while a truthful bidder can still do well when everyone else is balanced.
-The tension with the theoretical envy-free equilibrium hints that our implementation may deviate from the textbook construction.
+A single truthful agent is a unilateral deviation from Balanced Bidding, which is proven to be an Envy Free Nash Equilibrium, so it should suffer in performance.
+We find that the truthful agent surpasesses the balanced bidder in average utility, which suggests our implementation may deviate from theory.

 ## 4. Experiments with Revenue: GSP vs. VCG